 Healthcare Equality Index: Employment Non-Discrimination

-The Core Four criteria of HRC’s national Healthcare Equality Index represent policies and practices that are considered foundational to LGBT patient-centered care.
+The Core Four Leader Criteria in HRC’s national Healthcare Equality Index represent policies and practices that are considered foundational to LGBT patient-centered care.
 For this reason, each HEI participant that meets the Core Four criteria is awarded the designation “Leader in LGBT Healthcare Equality.”

-To meet the third of the Core Four criteria, healthcare organizations must implement and document an employment non-discrimination policy that explicitly protects LGBT individuals by including the terms “sexual orientation” and “gender identity.”
+To meet the third of the Core Four criteria, healthcare organizations must implement and document an employment non-discrimination policy that explicitly protects LGBT people by including the terms “sexual orientation” and “gender identity.”

 Including the Terms “Sexual Orientation” & “Gender Identity” in Policy